rajatIntern/camelcsv/README.md

 **First step**

-The camel DSL get the file from defined route directory **inbox/inputFile?fileName=inputProducts.csv** then unmarshal the given file according to given pojo module in BindyCsvDataFormat.
+The camel DSL get the file from defined route directory **inbox/inputFile?fileName=inputProducts.csv** then unmarshal the given file according to given pojo model object in BindyCsvDataFormat.

 **Second step**